SupawitAz/MINIO_Centos/README.md

 356 + 34.5 =  390.5 MiB

-**We can see that data will spilt between 4 disks with 2 time usage**
+**We can see that data will spilt between 4 disks with 2 times usage**